PUBLIC INTEREST CENTER, (614) 644-2160

 CITIZEN CONTACT: Heather Lauer

 Ohio EPA Hosting Meeting about Sandusky Harbor Dredging

 Ohio EPA will hold a public meeting at 6 p.m. on Tuesday, March 10, 2020, to accept comments on a proposal to dredge the Sandusky Harbor federal navigational channel.
 The U.S. Army Corps of Engineers in Buffalo, N.Y., has applied for a water quality certification for the project.
 The meeting will be held at Erie County Downtown Office Building, 247 Columbus Ave., Sandusky.

 During the information session, Ohio EPA representatives will present details about the proposed project.
 During the hearing, which follows the information session, the public can submit comments and questions for the record regarding the application.

 The Ohio Environmental Protection Agency was created in 1972 to consolidate efforts to protect and improve air quality, water quality and waste management in Ohio.
-In the past 40 years, air pollutants dropped by as much as 90 percent; large rivers meeting standards improved from 21 percent to 89 percent; and hundreds of polluting, open dumps were replaced with engineered landfills and an increased emphasis on waste reduction and recycling.
-Ohio EPA….40 years and moving forward.
+Since then, air pollutants dropped by as much as 90 percent; large rivers meeting standards improved from 21 percent to 89 percent; and hundreds of polluting, open dumps were replaced with engineered landfills and an increased emphasis on waste reduction and recycling.